-When your participation begins, you need to designate a Beneficiary by completing an enrollment card.
-You may update your Beneficiary at any time by

-Beneficiary by completing an enrollment card.
-You may update your Beneficiary at any time by completing and submitting an enrollment card to the Annuity Trust Office.
-No changes will be effective unless it is received by the Annuity Trust Office before any payments are made to the Beneficiary whose designation is on file.
-Your Spouse, if you are married, or your designated Beneficiary, if you are single, will receive your Annuity Plan benefit in the event of your death, once the Annuity Trust Office receives properly completed distribution forms.
+When your participation begins, you need to designate a Beneficiary by completing a Beneficiary Designation form.
+You may update your Beneficiary by completing and submitting a Beneficiary Designation form to the Annuity Trust Office.
+Your Spouse, if you are married, or your designated Beneficiary, if you are single, will receive your Annuity Plan benefit in the event of your death, once the Annuity Trust Office receives properly completed distribution forms and required documentation.